Houston Endowment is one of the largest private foundations in Texas and a leader in Houston’s philanthropic space.

 The construction value of the project is US$20 million, excluding FF&E. The funding for this project has been secured, along with the site, and the project has a fast-track timetable – the finished building is due to open in May 2022.

-At the second stage at least four teams will be shortlisted, and these will receive an honorarium of US$50,000 for their design work when the competition concludes with the selection of the winner.
+From these submissions, four teams were shortlisted in August 2019 and asked to create concept designs for the new headquarters.
+The shortlisted teams will receive an honorarium of US$50,000 for their design work when the competition concludes with the selection of the winner.

 All shortlisted competitors will be required to build multidisciplinary design teams, including structural and services engineering and an architect registered in the state of Texas.